LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/conversation-tester.md

 By hovering on the last alert you will see a tooltip that will give you the possible solutions for your error.
 See the image below.

 <img style="width:800px" src="img/botconnectordashboard/error_response.png">

+### Limitations

+{: .important}
+The Conversation Tester will only show the direct responses of the connected bot.
+No configured [Hooks](third-party-bots-hook-configuration.html) or [Public API](third-party-bots-public-api.html) calls will be computed by the Conversation Tester.

+{: .important}
+The Medallia Survey vendor is not supported by the Conversation Tester since survey messages on this vendor are exclusively received via the [Public API](third-party-bots-public-api.html).

 ### Errors